 2) Invitation to visit the Russian Federation.

 The form of the invitation depends on the type of the requested visa.
-Please see details on the page corresponding to the requested visa type.
+Please see details on the page corresponding to the requested visa type (e.g. Private visas).

-3) Printed, signed and dated visa application filled out at http://visa.kdmid.ru.
+3) Printed and signed visa application filled out at http://visa.kdmid.ru.
 Please closely follow the instructions in section VIII while filling out the application.
+Make sure your application is addressed to the organization you're submitting the documents at (applications addressed to the visa center will not be accepted at the consulate and vice versa).

 4) One passport-size (3.5 cm by 4.5 cm, or 2'' by 2'') color picture taken no earlier than 6 month before the date of application.
 The photo must be clear, forward facing and taken against a plain white or light-colored background.